Nianxintao/Xintaonian_T1A3Xintaonian_T1A3/Readme.md

 ---

+### Dependencies
+To run this application, you must have Python 3 installed.
+The application also makes use of the following dependencies which are automatically set up upon launch. colored==2.2.3

+---

 ## Code Style Guide
 The code was written referencing the PEP 8 Style Guide for Python using the Black Code Style and formatter as it is PEP8 compliant.

 The styles followed include:

 * Lower case variables with underscores (example_variable)
-* 79 character line limit
 * 4 Space indentation
-* Blank lines to separate functions
+* 2 Blank lines to separate functions
 * Imports separated by lines and grouped
 * Use of double quotes consistently